rcsb/devops-training-k8s/README.md

 Training materials around working with and using the RCSB K8s environment

 # Viewing Slides
 This repository is configured to utilize GitHub Pages and the [remark](https://github.com/gnab/remark) JS framework to create a slideshow in your browser.
 This slideshow will be accessible via https://rcsb.github.io/devops-training-k8s.
+Content for the slideshow is defined within the `docs/index.html` file.